 Further benefits, risks and your expectations will be discussed and explained during your consultation with a fully registered Consultant Plastic Surgeon.

-Get in contact with Liverpool Cosmetic Clinic to organise your procedure on 0151 329 0866 or fill out an online contact form for your nearest clinic here.
+Get in contact with Liverpool Cosmetic Clinic to organise your procedure on 0151 329 0866 or contact us to find your nearest clinic.